nicolelun/my-portfolio/_art-portfolio/wagashi/wagashi.md

 ---

 <!-- These experimental packages entice the eye but, in a world of abundance, withhold their treasures.  -->
-Denying the consumer instant gratification, these packages entice the eye, but withhold their treasures.
+These packages entice the eye, but withhold their treasures, denying the consumer quick gratification.

 <!-- The physical form is inspired by Japanese wagashi and Shinto charms. -->
 Shapes inspired by Japanese wagashi and Shinto charms.